Henri Farman

-Henri Farman (26 May 1874– 17 July 1958) was a British-French aviator and aircraft designer and manufacturer with his brother Maurice Farman.
+Henri Farman (26 May 1874 – 17 July 1958) was a British-French aviator and aircraft designer and manufacturer with his brother Maurice Farman.
 Before dedicating himself to aviation he gained fame as a sportsman, specifically in cycling and motor racing.
-Henri took French nationality in 1937.
+Henri acquired French nationality in 1937.

 Family and early life

 Henri Farman was born in Paris, France, and was baptised as Harry Edgar Mudford Farman.
 He was a son of Thomas Frederick Farman, the Paris correspondent of the London Standard.
 His father was born in 1845 at Layer Marney, Essex, England.
 His mother, Sophia Ann Louisa Mudford, was born in Canterbury, Kent, on 9 September 1841.
 She was baptised on 16 July 1844 at St Pancras Old Church in London, and was a daughter of the author William Mudford, who by the time of Sophia's baptism was living at Harrington Square.
 Sophia and Thomas were married at St George's Hanover Square Church London, on 31 August 1868.

 Henri trained as a painter at the École des Beaux Arts, but soon became interested in the new mechanical inventions that were appearing at the end of the 19th century.
 He was able to pursue this interest as an amateur sportsman.